terra-money/docs/docs/Concepts/glossary.md

 ## Jailed

 Validators who misbehave are jailed or excluded from the validator set for a period amount of time.

+## Market swap

+A swap in Terra Station that uses the Terra protocol's market function.
+Market swaps can be between Terra stablecoin denominations or between Terra and Luna.
+Market swaps spend gas and incur either a [Tobin tax](#fees) or a [Spread fee](#fees), but are not subject to a [stability fee](#fees).

 ## Mint